What's Halation & How to Add Halation Effect in Lighroom, DaVinci & Capture One

 MONODES has a great article on halation with soo many examples that you can study.

-Halation in B&W film - examples
+Halation in B&W movies - examples

 Let's also take a look at examples of halation in black-and-white movies.
-Noir movies are probably most known for this - since anti-halation layers weren't a thing back then.

-Ways to Emulate the Halation Effect in Digital Format
+How to Add Halation in Digital Format

 All the previous examples I’ve shown come from movies or photos shot on film.
 But you can actually emulate the halation effect, even if you shoot digitally.